How to Adjust to Early Retirement

 The oddest sensation for some retirees is waking up Monday morning to face an empty schedule.
 It's like someone has taken the brown out of your chocolate!
 You are left with a great flavor but it is colorless.
 You have to adjust your view if you are going to survive.

-The first few weeks, my husband decided the backyard needed attention.
+In the first few weeks, my husband decided the backyard needed attention.
 He set out for the local hardware store to buy some gardening supplies and tools to mend the yard furniture.
 He spent most of his days outdoors.
 During this time, I think he power sprayed the cement patio every day.
 It was the cleanest I had ever seen it in years.

 I watched him through the kitchen window in the early mornings, his expression told me he was trying to wash away years of dedicated service.
 The cleansing of the patio represented his wiping away (or filing away) what once was a stressful job responsibility but yet one of surety.
 A paradox wrestled within him.
 Over time, I noticed a relaxed attitude appeared and the daily washing ceased.